carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-suspicious-include.rst

 bugprone-suspicious-include
 ===========================

-The checker detects various cases when an include refers to what appears to be an implementation file, which often leads to hard-to-track-down ODR violations.
+The check detects various cases when an include refers to what appears to be an implementation file, which often leads to hard-to-track-down ODR violations.

 Examples: